 Ongoing Efforts

-We are committed to creating opportunities and spaces for intergenerational encounter and intergenerational dialogue.
-In a new experiential education course in philosophy, UNC undergraduates participate in regular discussions with older adults in the Triangle Area.
-During Spring 2021, our students met weekly with folks from the Retired Faculty Association at UNC and from the Galloway Ridge retirement community.
-Students also worked with ‘intergenerational peer reviewers’ to compose public-facing philosophical op-ed pieces, and planned an intergenerational philosophy capstone event for our community partners during the exam period.
+In partnership with the Orange County Department of Aging, we are committed to creating opportunities and spaces for intergenerational encounter and intergenerational dialogue.
+In “Philosophy across the Lifespan” experiential education course in philosophy, UNC undergraduates participate in regular discussions with older adults in the Triangle Area.
 The experiential and intergenerational character of the course provides an occasion for students to reflect on the nature and aims of education, including the prospect and value of lifelong learning beyond schooling and the social and civic ends of education at all levels.
 By creating spaces for intergenerational dialogue, we hope to draw on the wisdom and experience of older adults in the community, and to facilitate understanding across generations.
 As always, we hope to resist the narrative that adults beyond schooling years are unable to exercise their minds fruitfully, or unable to contribute to the ongoing projects of humanistic inquiry and public deliberation.
 Through in-class discussions, writing assignments, and community interactions (both written and verbal), students practice inviting others into a shared space of reasoning and thinking.

 Thanks to the support of UNC’s Humanities for the Public Good, the Outreach Program launched a multi-year program entitled “Dialogue and Transformation: Bringing Philosophy to Juvenile Justice Centers in North Carolina.”
 The program began in March with a virtual course on Plato’s Republic with high school students at Cabarrus Youth Development Center, to be followed by additional offerings to both students and teachers in the Juvenile Justice education network in NC and the production of classroom integration resources centered on the history of philosophy.
 Plato’s Republic is unique in that it serves as a nexus for some of the most enduring philosophical questions, including justice, human happiness, virtue & vice, the aims of education, the best political regime, gender & the family, art & morality, and the afterlife.

-Our team is available to consult on ad-hoc basis with teachers who wish to integrate ethics into the curriculum.
 We regularly work with teachers to produce curricular resources, assignments, and lesson plans that promote ethical inquiry and deliberation in the classroom.
 Our aim is integrate ethical reflection into K-12 schools and to create opportunities for pre-service and in-service teachers to integrate ethical reflection into their classrooms and to reflect on the normative dimensions of their professional practice by using deliberative pedagogical techniques.
 The groundwork for this project has been established through ongoing efforts to explicate the pedagogical core of Ethics Bowl, to codify the norms that should govern our discursive practices in and out of the classroom, and to create student and teacher-facing opportunities for philosophical reflection, ethical growth, and the exercise of civic agency.
-Our strategies are rooted in pedagogical practices that have emerged from the Philosophy for Children (P4C) movement and from recent work on deliberative democracy.
+Our strategies are rooted in pedagogical practices that have emerged from the Philosophy for Children movement and from recent work on deliberative democracy.

 Outreach Director Michael Vazquez shared some strategies for facilitating deliberation in the classroom during the inaugural UNC Faculty Symposium on Deliberative Pedagogy: